What Do You Need to Hire a Car Abroad?

 Do I need car hire excess insurance?

 When hiring a car overseas you will be able to add extras to your package, one of these is car hire excess insurance.
 Just like our car insurance at home, you may be subject to an excess charge towards any claim you make.
 When you hire a car abroad you will be expected to pay the excess if you damage the car and have to make a claim.
+To fully illustrate what is covered by such policies, you can check our additional guide to all things relating to excess policies.

 Car hire excess insurance is important because if you need to make a claim you will be able to get the excess cost back.
 You won’t be out of a pocket a penny.
 Many people take out car hire excess insurance for added peace of mind whilst on holiday.
 You can get a free car hire excess quote today.
+Companies like ours for example, offer car hire excess insurance Europe and worldwide, whether it be for holidays, business or anything else!

 Other optional insurance extras